 5. Should I airbrush my pictures?
 That’s entirely up to you.
 Personally, I only want a little airbrushing.
 I don’t want my pictures to look like someone else.
 I subscribe to the L’Oreal tagline when it comes to airbrushing…”You, only better.”

 Normally I hate sitting through photo sessions.
 I know that’s an odd thing for a former TV news reporter to say, but it’s true.
 I can talk on-camera all day long in front of thousands of people.
 (And I have.)
 But when it comes to photo sessions, I am just never really comfortable.
 I hate sitting still and holding poses.
-BUT finally I found someone I loved.
-Paul Audia.
+BUT that all changed when I finally found someone that I loved working with: Paul Audia.

-Audia truly is one of the most gifted, nicest photographers that I have ever worked with.
+Audia truly is one of the nicest, most gifted photographers that I have ever worked with.
 Not only is he a brilliant photographer, but he’s a lighting genius.
 As such, your photos won’t need much airbrushing.
 Best of all, he put me at ease right away.
 He quickly assessed what angles were best for me and he gently directed me throughout the shoot.
-It only took him 30 minutes to take more than 100 shots.
+It only took him 30 minutes to take more than 100 shots of me in three different outfits.
 Of those– I probably loved at least 30 of them.

 Finding a great photographer, whom you really like, is the best advice I can give you in terms of taking a great headshot.